telerik/fiddler-everywhere-docs/get-started/installation-procedure.md

 Alternatively, you can directly sign in with a Google account.

 1. Launch the Fiddler Everywhere client.
-1. Select **Sign in with Google**.
-New users will be presented with the option to start the trial version through the **Start Free Trial** button or purchase and activate a subscription plan through the **BUY NOW** link.
+1. Select **Sign in with Google** and authenticate on the Google Authentication page.
+1. After successful signup, the new users will be presented with the option to start the trial version through the **Start Free Trial** button or purchase and activate a subscription plan through the **BUY NOW** link.

 ## Update